-Breathing the salty air this morning as I read scripture, and ponder the goodness of our God.
-Then I checked my Twitter feed to see what was happening around the world.
+Breathing the salty air this morning as I read scripture and ponder the goodness of our God.
+Then I checked my Twitter feed to see what was happening worldwide.
 One of my favorites said she was reading in Leviticus – which I read recently.
-But as I followed the rabbit trail of tweets and replies I came across a thought that encouraged me today – sharing it to process my thoughts!
+But as I followed the rabbit trail of tweets and replies, I came across a thought that encouraged me today – sharing it to process my thoughts!

 add salt to all your offerings.”